 We used pediatric enemas for 30 days – you can easily find them on Amazon but we grabbed them from our local Walgreen’s.
 They look like tiny syringes, not the poke-you kind for shots, but the kind that you can use like an eye-dropper to draw up liquid and shoot it out.

 They’re pre-filled with some saline solution that seemed innocuous to me.

-Each night for a month, I used a little coconut oil on the tip, inserted it a centimeter or so into her bottom, and squeezed the liquid inside her.
-We sat and read on her bed for about 5 minutes and then she’d run to the bathroom, and it worked every night to get out a bowel movement.
+Each night for a month, I used a little coconut oil on the tip, inserted it a centimeter or so into the bottom, and squeezed the liquid inside.
+We sat and read on a bed for about 5 minutes and then the child would run to the bathroom, and it worked every night to get out a bowel movement.

-Lots of crying from her and second guessing from me on the first few nights!!
-She was motivated to be DONE with diapers though, so we kept using that as a, “We gotta try something big, you can do this…” encouragement.
+Lots of crying from the child and second guessing from me on the first few nights!!
+The child was motivated to be DONE with diapers though, so we kept using that as a, “We gotta try something big, you can do this…” encouragement.

 After the first few, it was just “mommy and me” time and we both handled it fairly well – although it would have gone better had we seen some results!
-I think even my daughter started getting discouraged after a few weeks with still nary a dry day. 🙁
+I think even my dear one started getting discouraged after a few weeks with still nary a dry day. 🙁

 We’re stubborn people and we love a good test, so we gave it the full month.
 And who knows?
-That may have been the beginning of her healing, or perhaps the genesis of her being more aware that holding it when she needs to go, either urine or stool, may impact her night wetting.
+That may have been the beginning of healing, or perhaps the genesis of being more aware that holding it when needing to go, either urine or stool, may impact night wetting.

 Or it might have been a failure.